 The Data Science VM can be used to evaluate or learn tools such as Microsoft R Server, SQL Server, Visual Studio tools, Jupyter, deep learning / ML toolkits, and new tools popular in the community with minimal setup effort.
 Since the Data Science VM can be set up quickly, it can be applied in other short-term usage scenarios such as replicating published experiments, executing demos, following walkthroughs in online sessions or conference tutorials.

 The data science VM can be used for training model using deep learning algorithms on GPU (Graphics processing units) based hardware.
-DSVM helps you use GPU based hardware on the cloud only as needed when you have to train large models or you need high speed computations that take advantage of the power of a GPU.
-On the Windows, we currently provide the Deep Learning toolkit for DSVM as a separate add-on on the top of the DSVM.
-This addon automatically installs the GPU drivers, frameworks and GPU version of the deep learning algorithms while creating your VM instance.
+Utilizing VM scaling capabilites of Azure cloud, DSVM helps you use GPU based hardware on the cloud as per need.
+One can switch to a GPU based VM when training large models or need high speed computations while keeping the same OS disk.
+The Windows Server 2016 edition of DSVM comes pre-installed with GPU drivers, frameworks and GPU version of the deep learning algorithms.
 On the Linux, deep learning on GPU is enabled only on the Data Science Virtual Machine for Linux (Ubuntu) edition.
-You can deploy the Ubuntu edition of Data Science VM to non GPU-based Azure virtual machine in which case all the deep learning frameworks fallback to the CPU mode.
+You can deploy the Ubuntu/Windows-2016 edition of Data Science VM to non GPU based Azure virtual machine in which case all the deep learning frameworks will fallback to the CPU mode.
+Earlier, for Windows Server 2012 we published a Deep learning toolkit but now we recommend using Windows Server 2016 for Windows based deep learning workloads.
 The CentOS-based Linux edition of the DSVM contains only the CPU builds of some of the deep learning tools (CNTK, Tensorflow, MXNet) but does not come preinstalled with the GPU drivers and frameworks.

 What's included in the Data Science VM?